TsudaIdzuru/tsudaidzuru.github.io/content/tech/devops_for_CFD.md

 draft: false
 ---

+This article is written by Gemini Deep Research.

 ## Introduction

 In the rapidly evolving landscape of product development, Continuous Integration and Continuous Deployment (CI/CD) practices have become integral to enhancing efficiency and collaboration.
 This has led many to explore the applicability of DevOps and MLOps methodologies beyond traditional software and machine learning projects.
 A pressing question in this realm is: